chiiglaaa/Python-Modules/subprocess module/Lesson 3/readme.md

                with XML character references ("&xhh;") and continue decoding.

-    env=None - Argument sets the environment variabnles for the child process.
+    env=None - Argument sets the environment variables for the child process.

                If set to 'None'(which is default), the child